 The school programme will comprise as usual in this school series, plenary morning lectures (8am to noon) parallel Lab sessions in the afternoon (2 to 5pm) and after dinner a plenary keynote lecture (6:30 to 8pm) sometime opened to larger public audience.

-The school is an high-level interdisciplinary school; it aims to gather PhD plus some Master students as well as postdocs from the fundamental and applied research worlds together with high tech engineers students in a cross-disciplinary spirit towards a common focus: the intelligent signal processing.
+The school is an high-level interdisciplinary school.
+It aims to gather Ph.D. and some Master students as well as postdocs from the fundamental and applied research worlds together with high tech engineers students in a cross-disciplinary spirit towards a common focus: the intelligent signal processing.

 The signal processing of the instruments, able to investigate these very different fields of the Knowledge, present common high performances and thus advanced high technology needs.

 The school programme will lead the school attendants through the signal and data transmission chain from the very front-end to the very far end of the instrument.